y-trudeau/osdb-rosetta-stone/README.md

 ## Categories

 **[Architecture](Architecture/Architecture.md)**

-: A high level view of their main component and how they interact
+Gives a high level view of their main component and how they interact.

 **[Configuration](Configuration/Configuration.md)**

-: How to configure them and some common tuning tips
+How you can configure these databases along with some common tuning tips.

 **[Metadata](Metadata/Metadata.md)**

-: How to get information about the data stored in the database
+How you can get information about the data stored in the database.

 **[Metrics](Metrics/Metrics.md)**

-: How to get operational metrics about the database workload
+How you can get operational metrics about the databases workload.

 **[Operation](Operation/Operation.md)**

-: How to perform key DBA tasks
+How you can perform key DBA tasks.

 **[SQL](SQL/SQL.md)**

-: Some differences with the SQL syntax
+What are the SQL syntax differences.